 - ▶ Enemies.
 The heroes must confront the forgotten saint, two hopeless ghouls, and three mummified Drethains.
 A'teris, if weakened by the urn's destruction and with his goal threatened, fights until the end. - ▶ Allies.
-If everyone has survived, the heroes are followed by Thalo (commoner), Fennick (Level-2 Wizard), and the ghosts of Julius and Hilius Drethain (guard). - ▶ Light in the Dark.
+If everyone has survived so far, the heroes are followed by Thalo (peasant), Fennick (apprentice), and the ghosts of Julius and Hilius Drethain (soldiers). - ▶ Light in the Dark.
 The gods smile upon the heroes.
 Their quest to defeat the forgotten saint aligns with their cosmic goals.
-A seraph (veteran) appears in the second round of combat.
-Its arrival grants all heroes inspiration. - Treasure.
+A seraph appears in the second round of combat.
+Its arrival grants all the heroes a luck token. - ▶ Treasure (3 XP).
 A green scarab encased in amber (75 gp), a suit of blackened-steel plate mail (130 gp), a ring of feather falling (250 gp), a lantern made of intricate stained glass (80 gp), and bags with 783 gp.